leandrodeleite/engineering/Modular-Python/00 __ Preface, Description.md

 of how modules and packages work in Python
 and how to use them to create high-quality and robust software
 that can be shared with others.

+---
+*Description*

+Python has evolved over the years and
+has become the primary choice of developers in various fields.

+The purpose of this book is to help readers develop readable,
+reliable, and maintainable programs in Python.

+Starting with an introduction to the concept of modules and packages,
+this book shows how you can use these building blocks
+to organize a complex program into logical parts and
+make sure those parts are working correctly together.

+Using clearly written, real-world examples, this book demonstrates
+how you can use modular techniques to build better programs.
+A number of common modular programming patterns are covered,
+including divide-and-conquer, abstraction, encapsulation, wrappers and extensibility.

+You will also learn how to test your modules and packages,
+how to prepare your code for sharing with other people, and
+how to publish your modules and packages
+on GitHub and the Python Package Index
+so that other people can use them.

+Finally,
+you will learn how to use modular design techniques
+to be a more effective programmer.